home-assistant/home-assistant.io/source/_integrations/lcn.markdown

 #### Displaying entity properties

-Once an entity is created, you can view and configure its properties by clicking on it in the entity list.
-This opens the Home Assistant dialog for entity properties, allowing you to configure the entity as you would from the general Home Assistant entity configuration panel.
+Once an entity is created, you can view and configure its properties.

+Select the entity in the entity list.
+  - This opens the Home Assistant dialog for entity properties, allowing you to configure the entity as you would from the general Home Assistant entity configuration panel.

 ## Platforms